steren/webgl-path-tracing/README.md

 Install the module with `npm install webgl-path-tracing`

-Add to your page with:
+Use your favorite bundler or add to your page with:

 ```html
 <script type="importmap">